-During a raid, Commanche, Kiowa, and Caddo Indians in Texas kidnap nine-year-old Cynthia Ann Parker and kill her family.
-Adopted into the Commanche tribe, she lived a happy life until Texas Rangers recaptured her and forced her to return to live again among Anglo-Americans.
+During a raid, Comanche, Kiowa and Caddo Native Americans in Texas kidnap Cynthia Ann Parker (who was around 9 or 10 years old) and kill her family.
+Adopted into the Comanche tribe, she eventually married a respected Comanche chief and had three children, including Quanah, who grew up to become the last Comanche leader.
+Parker lived with the Comanche until Texas Rangers recaptured her and forced her to return to live again among Anglo-Americans.

-On this day in 1836, several hundred Commanche, Kiowa, and Caddo Indians staged a surprise attack.
-During the ensuing battle, the Indians killed five of the Parkers.
-In the chaos, the Indians abducted nine-year-old Cynthia Ann Parker and four other white women and children.
-The Commanche and Caddo bands later divided women and children between them.
-The Commanche took Parker, and she lived with them for the next 25 years.
+On May 19, 1836, several hundred Comanche, Kiowa and Caddo Native Americans staged a surprise attack.
+During the ensuing battle, the Native Americans killed five of the Parkers.
+In the chaos, the Native Americans abducted young Cynthia Ann Parker and four other white women and children.
+The Comanche and Caddo bands later divided women and children between them.
+The Comanche took Parker, and she lived with them for the next 25 years.

-Like many Plains Indian tribes, the Commanche had long engaged in the practice of kidnapping their enemy’s women and children.
-Sometimes these captives were treated like slaves who provided useful work and could be traded for valuable goods.
+Like many Plains Indian tribes, the Comanche had long engaged in the practice of kidnapping their enemy’s women and children.
+Sometimes these captives were treated like enslaved workers who provided useful work and could be traded for valuable goods.
 Often, though, captives eventually became full-fledged members of the tribe, particularly if they were kidnapped as young children.
 Such was the case with Parker.

-Anglo-Texans first learned that the young girl might still be alive four years later.
-A trader named Williams reported seeing Parker with a band of Commanche near the Canadian River in northern Texas.
+Texan settlers first learned that the young girl might still be alive four years later.
+A trader named Williams reported seeing Parker with a band of Comanche near the Canadian River in northern Texas.
 He tried to purchase her release but failed.
-The Commanche Chief Pahauka allowed Williams to speak to the girl, but she stared at the ground and refused to answer his questions.
-After four years, Parker apparently had become accustomed to Commanche ways and did not want to leave.
+The Comanche Chief Pahauka allowed Williams to speak to the girl, but she stared at the ground and refused to answer his questions.
+After four years, Parker apparently had become accustomed to Comanche ways and did not want to leave.
 In 1845, two other white men saw Parker, who was by then 17 years old.
-A Commanche warrior told them he was now her husband, and the men reported “she is unwilling to leave” and “she would run off and hide herself to avoid those who went to ransom her.”
+A Comanche warrior told them he was now her husband, and the men reported “she is unwilling to leave” and “she would run off and hide herself to avoid those who went to ransom her.”